zhengyup/tp/docs/UserGuide.md

 * `i/NOTE`: Note to be added to the internship application

 **Examples**:
-* `note 1 i/John Street is the leading market maker in the APAC region` adds the note, 'John Street is the leading market maker in the APAC region' to first internship application entry (in the list)
+* `note 1 i/Jane Street is the leading market maker in the APAC region` adds a note to first internship application entry (in the list).

 **Expected Output**:
 ![note command example](images/noteExample.jpg)